rupanshigoel/Probability_Mind_Games/README.md

 b.
 Then I found the expectation of the number of rounds for Alice to get some T wins using monte carlo simulations.<br />
 3) In the second case, Bob uniformly chooses his play style.<br />
 a.
 I have simulated Alice's strategy to maximise the number of points gained in the current round.<br />
 b.
-Found the optimal strategy for Alice to maximise the expected number of points in some T future rounds and calculated that expectation.<br />
+Found the optimal strategy for Alice to maximise the expected number of points in some T future rounds using dynamic programming and calculated that expectation.<br />